 In a typical market, “It’s really hard for a buyer to lose their earnest money,” says Allen.

 If the buyer is working within the guided timeline and purchasing contract, they have several opportunities to break the contract and walk away from the deal with their earnest money.

 Here are eight common situations where buyers often get their earnest money back:

 1. Issues that arise during due diligence

-In addition to the inspection and appraisal, a title search and land survey will be conducted on the property at this time.
+Part of hiring a title company includes a thorough title search to ensure that no other parties have ownership claims to the home.
 If the buyer finds an issue with the title, such as a lien or inconsistencies in ownership, the buyer can void the contract and take back the earnest money deposit.

 7. Surprises in the final walkthrough

-A final walkthrough isn’t required, but it’s often recommended in a purchasing contract.
-The final walkthrough takes place a few days, typically between one to five, before closing on the home.
-If any agreed-upon repairs aren’t completed at this time, the buyer is within their rights to void the contract and take the money.
+A final walkthrough isn’t required but is often recommended prior to closing.
+If any agreed-upon repairs aren’t completed at this time, or fixtures are removed in violation of the sales agreement, the buyer is within their rights to void the contract and take their earnest money.

 8. Termination of the deal by the seller